Accreditation and Authorization

 En Español, 919-716-0058.

 If you choose to mail a complaint, please use the following address:

 Raleigh, NC 27699-9001

-Barton College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (http://www.sacscoc.org/) to award associate, baccalaureate, master, and doctorate degrees.
-Normal inquiries about the institution, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to the Commission’s office.
+Barton College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (http://www.sacscoc.org/) to award baccalaureate and master’s degrees.
+Other inquiries about the institution, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to the Commission’s office.